Billing & Fee Explanations

 Payments and Dues Dates

 Students are expected to meet all financial obligations to the university by designated due dates.
 Failure to pay the amounts owed may result in the student's registration cancellation, being barred from future enrollment, and receiving official transcripts.
-Payments returned for insufficient funds or invalid accounts may result in canceling the student's registration and restrictions on payment options if not cleared within the time period given.
+Payments returned for insufficient funds or invalid accounts may result in canceling the student's registration and restrictions on payment options if not cleared within the period given.

 Due Dates